bengtmartensson/IrpTransmogrifier/README.md

             Default: 30.0
           -n, --namedinput
             File/URL from which to take inputs, one line name, data one line.
+          -P, --parameterspecs
+            Compute a dumb parameter specs in the IRP.
+            Default: false
           -p, --parametertable
             Create parameter table.
             Default: false